pnam16/foam/tools/README.md

-# Git Daily Commit Squasher
+# Git Commit Squasher

-A Node.js tool to automatically squash daily git commits while preserving the original date of the first commit.
+A Node.js tool to automatically squash git commits while preserving the original date of the first commit.
+Can work with today's commits, all commits, or commits within a specific date range.

 ## Features

-- 🔍 **Find today's commits**: Automatically identifies all commits made today
+- 🔍 **Find commits**: Automatically identifies commits (today's, all, or date range)
 - 📅 **Preserve dates**: Maintains the original date of the first commit
 - 🎯 **Multiple formats**: Choose from different commit message formats
 - 👀 **Preview mode**: See what would be squashed before doing it
 - 🎮 **Interactive mode**: Review and choose options interactively
 - 🛡️ **Safe operations**: Uses soft reset to preserve your changes
+- 📊 **Flexible ranges**: Support for date ranges and commit limits

 ## Installation